-4.17 Operating lease
+5.17 Operating lease

-Leases of assets under which a significant portion of the risks and benefits of ownership are effectively retained by the lessor are classified as operating leases.
+Leases of assets under which a significant portion of the risks and benefits of ownership are effectively retained by the lessor are classified as operating lease.
 Operating lease payments are charged as an expense on a straight-line basis over the period of the respective leases.

-When the Group has the use of assets under operating leases, payments made under the leases are recognised in the statement of comprehensive income as costs on a straight-line basis over the term of the lease.
+When the Group has the use of assets under operating leases, payments made under the leases are recognized in the statement of profit or loss as costs on a straight-line basis over the term of the lease.

-4.18 Leases of land and buildings
+5.18 Leases of land and buildings

-For leases of land and buildings, the land and buildings elements are considered separately for the purpose of lease classification and these leases are classified as operating or finance leases in the same way as leases of other assets.
+For leases of land and buildings, the land and buildings elements are considered separately for the purpose of lease classification and these leases are classified as operating leases or finance lease in the same way as leases of other assets.

-4.19 Borrowing costs
+5.19 Borrowing costs